knative/docs/blog/docs/releases/announcing-knative-v1-8-release.md

 ### 🚨 Breaking or Notable

-* All of our images are now signed with cosign.
 * Our macOS binaries have been notarized so you should be able to run them right away when downloading them from GitHub without having to change Gatekeeper settings.

 ### 💫 New Release